 7 Women's Health Topics We Need To Talk About In 2020

-As the decade turns, and we consider the state of women's health in America, who better to turn to than the authors of five taboo-busting books from 2019 who took on issues that generations of women haven't been talking about, but need to.
-We asked these outspoken doctors and health advocates to give us their top six messages to women for 2020.
+As the decade changes and we consider the state of women's health in America, who better to turn to than the authors of five taboo-busting books from 2019 that took on issues that generations of women haven't been talking about, but need to.
+We asked these outspoken doctors and health advocates to give us their Top 7 messages to women for 2020.
 Here's what they said.

 1. Better birth control is possible — and necessary

-"Because birth control has been an incredible force in the lives of women — allowing them to achieve (and even set) long-term educational goals and career goals, and achieve gains towards economic parity with men — there's a taboo around talking about it critically, for fear that it will be taken away, and our gains with it," says Sarah Hill, author of This Is Your Brain On Birth Control: The Surprising Science of Women, Hormones, and the Law of Unintended Consequences.
+"Because birth control has been an incredible force in the lives of women — allowing them to achieve (and even set) long-term educational goals and career goals, and achieve gains toward economic parity with men — there's a taboo around talking about it critically, for fear that it will be taken away, and our gains with it," says Sarah Hill, author of This Is Your Brain On Birth Control: The Surprising Science of Women, Hormones, and the Law of Unintended Consequences.

 Hill wants to see more investment into research and development of better birth control.
-Hormonal birth control influences the brain in ways that makes people uncomfortable to acknowledge, she says, including who a woman finds attractive as a mate and, to some degree, how she responds to stress.
+Hormonal birth control influences the brain in ways that make people uncomfortable to acknowledge, she says, including whom a woman finds attractive as a mate and, to some degree, how she responds to stress.

-It used to seem like the best defense against sexist rhetoric was to pretend like these effects didn't exist at all, Hill says.
+It used to seem like the best defense against sexist rhetoric was to pretend as if these effects didn't exist at all, Hill says.
 "But sticking your head in the sand is no way to advocate for a better future for women."

 It can be uncomfortable acknowledging the flaws of hormonal contraception while simultaneously fighting to make it accessible, Hill says, but adds, "it's a trade-off.
 We have to find a way to live in this discomfort while we push for improvements.
 Women deserve better."

-Note: A previous version of this story incorrectly gave the title of the book Periods Gone Public: Taking A Stand For Menstrual Equity as Periods Gone Public: Taking A Stand For Menstrual Equality.